OS11-UTN/ex07-08-dynamic-networks-and-transshipment-fernandoorge/README.md

 * Then move all units from Warehouse 1 to every salepoint.
 * Since the costs of moving a unit from every plant to any warehouse are equal (i.e. cost(P1, W1) = cost(P1, W2), the algorithm ignores the second warehouse (W2) and gives us a solution where all units are moved to the first warehouse (W1).
 * Considering that there's no limitation in warehouse's capacity, this solution is feasible

+#### Solution for both products

+**The solution for both products can be thought as the linear combination of solution A and solution B, due to the following reasons**:

+* The graph of product A1 (or simply A) is completely independant of the graph of product A2 (or B).
+* There is no stock limit in the warehouses.
+The products doest not compite with each other.